What to Know When Detoxing From Fentanyl?

 Treatment Options For Fentanyl Addiction Can Be Risky And Long-Term

 Home detox” kits tout the use of supplements and alternative remedies to ease the symptoms of opiate withdrawal.
 Most of these methods are not effective for long-term recovery.
-The Thomas Recipe, a method recommended by many websites, encourages patients to slowly taper their use of Fentanyl by incorporating benzodiazepines, vitamins, mineral supplements and Imodium.
+The Thomas Recipe, a method recommended by many websites, encourages patients to slowly taper their use of Fentanyl by incorporating benzodiazepines, vitamins, mineral supplements, and Imodium.
 While this method may reduce some withdrawal symptoms, people will still experience some.
 Lack of medical oversight makes this a dangerous option.

 Opiate replacement therapy is another option for detox.
 Opiate drugs such as Suboxone and Methadone replace the Fentanyl a person has become dependent upon.
 Patients often assume this method is the magical cure that will help them avoid withdrawal and get them opiate free quickly.
 However, this method often requires patients to commit to a long-term regimen.
-While it may alleviate the bulk of intense withdrawal symptoms, these drugs are also opiates and patients could develop a dependency to these drugs as well.
+While it may alleviate the bulk of intense withdrawal symptoms, these drugs are also opiates, and patients could develop a dependency on these drugs as well.

 Waismann Method’s Detox Renowned for Its Humane Approach and Succesful Results